Ultraporing/ao-id-extractor/README.md

-# ao-itemid-extractor
+# ao-id-extractor
-The tool takes the Items.bin file and Exports the ItemID's to the output file.
-If no output is given AOItems.txt is used. ao-itemid-extractor <ItemsBinFile> [outputfile]
+The tool allowes you to extract the ID's and Names of Items and Locations, and export them to a file as a List or JSON.